mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 Name the machine after its expected usage, e.g. `mavi-macbook-vm-experiments`.

-Install & reboot.
-Select no updates and just a minimum installation - we'll add everything later on, after we verify that the system boots :-D

 ## Post-installation

 Create the 2G swapfile according to [btrfs swapfile docs](https://btrfs.readthedocs.io/en/latest/Swapfile.html).